originphp/framework/docs/models-finding-data.md

 # Finding Data

-The examples below will relate to the following models and because the tables are setup using conventions we don't need to pass parameters.
+The examples below will relate to the following models and because the tables are setup using conventions, we don't need to pass parameters.

 ```php
 class Article extends AppModel